Runbook/runbook/README.md

 To pull the repository to your local machine simply run the following.

     $ git clone <url of your repo>

-### Setting up your development environment

-`devhelpers/` provides you with helper tools to ease your development effort.

-It is advisable to get a custom Python `virtualenv` setup for your Runbook development.

-To install the `devhelpers/` tools, run the following

-    $ cd devhelper
-    $ make dev-env

 #### Creating a feature branch